eliukblau/pixterm/README.md

 #### About

 **`PIXterm`** is a terminal toy application that I made to exercise my skills on Go programming language.
 If you have not tried this language yet, please give it a try!
 It's easy, fast and very well organized.
-You'll not regret :D
+You'll not regret 😜

 *This application is originaly inspired by the clever [termpix](http://github.com/hopey-dishwasher/termpix), implemented in [Rust](http://www.rust-lang.org).*